jdhuang-csm/joule_echem-mapping_2024/README.md

 This repository contains raw data and open-source code associated with the following research article:

-Jake D. Huang, Charles Meisel, Andriy Zakutayev, and Ryan O'Hayre.
+Jake D. Huang, Charlie Meisel, Neal P. Sullivan, Andriy Zakutayev, and Ryan O'Hayre.
 Rapid mapping of electrochemical processes in energy conversion devices. *Joule*.

 The code libraries provided here are frozen to ensure reproducibility of the published results.
 The latest versions of the packages can be found in the corresponding GitHub repositories listed below.